Agenda

 However, because they are a civilized peoples the women do not slaughter male children in the crib but raise them alongside the girls , even though they are considered inferior stock.
 Both adem sexes have been bought up with some level of understanding of the lethani and so it is that all of A-men are raised to know their allotted place in life and to accept it.

 At one point on their travels to Haert Tempi makes a fist to indicate the whole of Ademre, five fingers in concert of which, in his mind, he represents only the littlest finger.
 His other three (more superior) fingers he nominates as ‘friend, brother and mother.
-Sheyehn is the thumb to complete the fist but at no point does he use the word ‘father’ in his description because there is no Ademic concept of fatherhood and he knows that man-mothers simply do not exist.
+Sheyehn is the thumb to complete the fist but at no point in his description does he use the word ‘father’ because there is no Ademic concept of fatherhood and he knows that man-mothers simply do not exist.
 Tempi further reveals that he understands the lowly position of A-men in his society in relation to the more superior A-women when he reveals to Kvothe that

 ‘Barbarians have no women to teach them civilization.’

-a statement which implies that the civilized A-men do have women teachers and this is the accepted hierarchy arrangement of women on top that leads to full M/F co-operation in a society where nobody shits in the well.
-Kvothe did note that there were more women and children than he expected and this could indicate an unequel gender distribution to this mainly female society with the occasional manchild being the odd exception among all the young girls.
-I noted that it was always the young boys we saw being used as goatherds, an essential but undemanding task.
 When it comes to fighting, A-Women are always superior and everyone knows that.
 Why?
 Might have something to do with balance I suppose, or testicles, but it really ought to be something genetic for all A-men to never to be ranked as good as the A-women are despite the exact same opportunities and training they have to be considered their equals, not to mention their greater strength and reach.
-The closest get to a written answer is that men naturally have more 'anger' inside them than they know what to do with which leads to more rash decisions which are made with less self control.
-Compared to the A-women the males are not deemed to be anywhere near as important to Ademre society although A-Men do have their uses, not least when it comes to sex where the female’s milking of a fine male anger (Vaevin) is a mutually desirable thing, and sex is a healthy and pleasurable pastime when both halves of the union know that a heart is not a penis and that man mothers simply don't exist in Ademre.
+The closest get to a written answer is that men naturally have more 'anger' inside them than they know what to do with which leads to more rash decisions which are made with less self control compared to the A-women who are naturally more balanced.
+Unbalanced males are not deemed to be anywhere near as important to Ademre society although A-Men do have their uses, not least when it comes to sex where the female’s milking of a fine male anger (Vaevin) is a mutually desirable thing, and sex is a healthy and pleasurable pastime when both halves of the union know that a heart is not a penis and that man mothers simply don't apply in Ademre.
 At worst these A-men are on a par with the largely useless and likely diseased barbarian men with all of their own strange sex customs, except that the A-men have all had better teachers.

 A-Lar

 Kvothe and Penthe cover the whole man mother argument about as far as it can go and digging any further will descend into someone trying to prove a negative, and that's faulty logic.
-I think the main difference between an A-Women and an A-Man all comes down to control, something that women simply have more of that than men do.
+I think the main difference between an A-Women and an A-Man ultimately comes down to control, something that their women simply have more of than men do.
 And a woman in perfect control can achieve Anything.
 Kvothe might know that he is right but Penthe believes that she is correct and belief will win that argument every time.
 Kvothe's own powerful Alar is built upon his ability to believe that any given contradictory possibilities can be exactly as he desires them to be and he holds , at best ,a 99% control over his binding thoughts.
 But in this argument simply by not being a woman himself he can never definitely believe his own answer in this final 1% for sure.
 Thus a tiny seed of doubt naturally exists to be exploited in his argument and 1% belief can make all the difference in a fight.
 Just ask Tarsus.
 If you always hold to the lethani, you can never lose a fight.

-Fortunately we are given the foremost authority in Temeranti anatomy to investigate in the form of the Duke of Gibea who wrote 24 volumes detailing his findings.
+Fortunately we are given the foremost authority in Anatomy Temeranti to investigate in the form of the Duke of Gibea who wrote 24 volumes detailing his findings.

 During his first admissions, Kvothe gives us a brief history of the collapse of the Aturan Empire and one thing he considered a well known fact was that Atur did indeed 'antagonise the Adem.' and given Tempi's beliefs concerning the touching of dead people I think that would most certainly qualify.
-At the time the Empire were fighting wars of conquest on three fronts against unnamed peoples but the Adem are singled out specifically here and so it appears to me that this was more of a pogrom than a land grab and that there was something more personal going on between the Empire, or rather their strong right arm that was the Amyr, and the race of Adem than simply seizing posession of their land.
-Antagonise is a word my dictionary defines as 'To struggle violently against' which is then what we assume went on between them, but it also means 'To counteract the actions of.' and that secondary meaning sounds an awful lot like 'confound the plots of' to me, a phrase used by the the Lord of the Amyr when speaking about what he wanted to do to Lanre and 'any who follow him'.
-Which might mean that the Amyr justification for this Adem antagonism then was that it was considered to be all 'for the greater good.'
+At the time the Empire were fighting wars of conquest on three fronts against unnamed peoples but the Adem are singled out specifically here and so it appears to me that this was more of a pogrom than a land grab and that there was something more personal going on between the Empire, or rather their strong right arm that was the Amyr, and the race of the Adem than simply seizing posession of their land.
+Antagonise is a word my dictionary defines as 'To struggle violently against' which is then exactly what we assume went on between them, but it also means 'To counteract the actions of.' and that secondary meaning sounds an awful lot like 'confound the plots of' to me, a phrase used by the the Lord of the Amyr when speaking about what he wanted to do to Lanre and 'any who follow him'.
+Which might mean that the Amyr's own justification for this Adem antagonism then was that it was considered to be all 'for the greater good.'

 Our own (Terran) understanding of the science behind human reproduction follows the same Woman + Man = Baby equation (WoMB) that is practiced across the four corners and this method of reproduction is believed wholeheartedly by Kvothe as being the only sort because he has been taught so by the masters at the University medica.
 He has also studied the works of the Duke of Gibea, who lay down the foundations of modern physic and who rather famously did his own human anatomical research very thoroughly indeed and Simmon says that 20.000 bodies bear witness to this fact.
 But did he ever experiment on the Adem to investigate their reproduction technique?
-Well He almost certainly did but there is clearly no record of any unusual Adem exception findings in his surviving journals.
+Well probability factoring will say that he certainly did but there is clearly no record of any unusual Adem exception findings in his surviving journals.

 A-myr